 Getting There is Half the Fun

 Travel from Fort Myers to Key West or Key West to Fort Myers is easier than ever with Key West Express.
-They provide ferries that glide through the calm Gulf water from Fort Myers (year-round) and from Marco Island (seasonally) to Key West and back again.
+We provide ferries that glide through the calm Gulf water from Fort Myers (year-round) and from Marco Island (seasonally) to Key West and back again.

 Forget wasted time spent in long airline lines or cramped accommodations.
 Ferry travel is faster, cheaper and less of a hassle than flying and it is certainly a more memorable way to travel.